steve-z-wang/braille-archived/README.md

 ## Overview

-Weblite transforms complex web pages into a clean, text-based representation optimized for both LLMs and human comprehension.
+braille transforms complex web pages into a clean, text-based representation optimized for both LLMs and human comprehension.
 By extracting only the visible elements and their hierarchical relationships, it creates a simplified yet structurally accurate view of web content.

 Key characteristics:
 - **LLM-Optimized**: Designed for AI agents to understand and interact with web pages efficiently